virgili0/Virgilio/Topics/teaching.md

 This guide is aimed at anyone who wants to enter the world of innovative fields such as those covered by Virgilio, but it can serve as a general approach to learning any subject, skill or job.

-For this guide we will use various enlightening books (famous and not), from which we will draw various lessons about how human beings learn, create, reason and memorize.
+For this guide, we will use various enlightening books (famous and not), from which we will draw various lessons about how human beings learn, create, reason and memorize.

 For each resource, summaries or "key points" will be provided, but I will never stress enough the importance of reading the books that will be mentioned.

-The first book we consider is [The art of War](https://www.amazon.it/Art-War-Sun-tzu/dp/1936276011).
+The first book we consider is [The Art of War](https://www.amazon.it/Art-War-Sun-tzu/dp/1936276011).

 [Here](https://sites.ualberta.ca/~enoch/Readings/The_Art_Of_War.pdf) you have a more consensual version, but I recommend buying the book with the attached analyses.

 [Here](http://blog.tutorming.com/expats/life-lessons-from-the-art-of-war) the main key points.

-The book is a condensed of the wisdom of various generals and heads of state of the ancient Chinese empire, and is used in many training courses, especially in management and decision making.
+The book is condensed of the wisdom of various generals and heads of state of the ancient Chinese empire and is used in many training courses, especially in management and decision making.

 I firmly believe that its principles can apply to any human activity, particularly the planning of one's own self-improvement and learning.

-Today you don't learn a job that you will do all your life, but you will have to re-invent yourself and learn new skills continuously. [**Who stops is lost!**](https://www.mckinsey.com/featured-insights/future-of-work/ai-automation-and-the-future-of-work-ten-things-to-solve-for)
+Today you don't learn a job that you will do all your life, but you will have to reinvent yourself and learn new skills continuously. [**Who stops is lost!**](https://www.mckinsey.com/featured-insights/future-of-work/ai-automation-and-the-future-of-work-ten-things-to-solve-for)

-The two main points of instruction that I would like to emphasise are:
+The two main points of instruction that I would like to emphasize are:
 - Know your enemy
 >“If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”